Time evolution of a thin black ring via Hawking radiation: Black Ring

-The solution is asymptotically flat and spacelike infinity is located at $x=y=-1$.
+The solution is asymptotically flat and the spacelike infinity is located at $x=y=-1$.
 The coordinates $(x,\phi)$ parametrize the two-sphere $S^2$ and $\psi$ parametrizes the circle $S^1$.
-One recovers the Emparan-Reall black ring by setting $\nu=0$, and the line $\nu=\lambda^2/4$ represents the sequence of an extremal black ring (see Fig.~\ref{Fig:parameter}).
+One recovers the Emparan-Reall black ring by setting $\nu=0$, and the line $\nu=\lambda^2/4$ represents the sequence of extremal black rings (see Fig.~\ref{Fig:parameter}).

 The mass and angular momenta are

 The angular velocities, the area, and the surface gravity of the horizon are written as~\cite{Elvang:2007hs}